-Conditional approval
+Conditional approval The introdue

-The introduction of a conditional approval (L2-374), especially with the option to define capital floors (see also below) based on the ICS, is seen as critical.
-Insurance Europe does not see the need for or benefit from adding this as a possible outcome of the approval process.
+The introduction of a conditional approval (L2-374), especially with the option to define capital floors (see also below) based on the ICS, is seen as critical. the RAB does not see the need for or benefit from adding this as a possible outcome of the approval process.